Nnnate423/Golang_Notes/Interview.md

 Problem
 1. should implement transaction

 ## 4. Distributed Maze Game
 * Using Java RMI& socket to implement the game
+* Java RMI as a boostraping point -> tracker of current gamers
 * Random game players promoted as logical primary& backup server
 * Fault tolerance, able to perform normally if players/server crash.\
+backup promoted to primary if prim fails
+* multi-threading model -> one dispatcher thread -> one request, one thread
+* backend pinging for certain number of servers -> if dead -> contact servers

 Problem -> need more precautions